andrewrosemberg/HydroPowerModels.jl/docs/src/getstarted.md

     solver                  = ClpSolver())
 ```

-Build and Model and execute the SDDP method:
+Build the Model and execute the SDDP method:

 ```julia
 m = hydrovalleymodel(data, params)